 The glut of homes that the housing crisis dumped into the real estate market has largely dried up.
 By the end of last year the supply of homes for sale in the Twin Cities hit its lowest level in 10 years.
 Reluctant sellers are partly responsible for those low inventories.
 Many home owners still feel uneasy about putting their homes up for sale.

 Twin Cities builders pulled about 300 permits to break ground on new projects in January-- a nearly 70 percent increase from the same month last year.
 The dollar value of those permits was also considerably higher.

-The number of online want ads for jobs in Minnesota dropped in May, according to the research group The Conference Board.
+Job openings posted online in Minnesota dropped this month, according to the latest report from The Conference Board.

 Twin Cities home prices posted healthy gains in November, according to the latest Standard & Poor's Case-Shiller home price index.

 Many unemployed people crave feedback from employers who turn them down for jobs.
 But most applicants only get a rejection form letter, if they receive any communication at all.
 Hiring professionals say companies are trying to do a better job responding to job applicants.
 But many remain overwhelmed by the flood of candidates knocking on their door.

 The head of the Federal Reserve Bank of Minneapolis says the central bank's current easy money policy needs to be pushed further.